 Helping others also fans the flame of balance, even though it requires a little thought or time.
 There's such an energy to anonymous and unexpected kindness.

-In a past post about the Best Way to Build Resilient Kids in an Anxious World, we talked about pediatrician and professor Dr. Ken Ginsburg and his model of "The 7 Cs: Building Blocks of Resilience."
+In a past post about the Best Way to Raise Resilient Kids in an Anxious World, we talked about pediatrician and professor Dr. Ken Ginsburg and his model of "The 7 Cs: Building Blocks of Resilience."
 Building block #5 is contribution, because when kids see the importance of their contributions, they gain a sense of purpose and they realize the world is a better place because they’re in it.

 Building resilience in ourselves creates balance -- and contributing has the same benefits for us that it does for our kids.